Rep. Matt Gaetz to Newsmax: Fetterman Makes Biden Look Like Churchill

-Rep. Matt Gaetz, R-Fla., decried on Newsmax Pennsylvania Democratic Senate candidate John Fetterman's Tuesday debate performance.
+Pennsylvania Democrat Senate candidate John Fetterman's Tuesday debate performance was blasted by Rep. Matt Gaetz, R-Fla., on Newsmax.

 "John Fetterman is the only American politician who makes Joe Biden sound like Winston Churchill," Gaetz said in his "Prime News" appearance.